mostjs/core/docs/api.rst

     run :: Sink a -> Scheduler -> Disposable
   }

 A Stream represents a view of events over time.
 It's ``run`` method arranges to propagate events to the provided Sink.
-Each stream has a local clock, defined by the provided Scheduler, which has methods for knowing the current time, and scheduling future tasks.
+Each stream has a local clock, defined by the provided :ref:`Scheduler`, which has methods for knowing the current time, and scheduling future tasks.

 Some Streams, like :ref:`now` are simple, while others, like :ref:`combine`, do sophisticated things such as combining multiple streams, or dealing with higher order streams.